-Paintings of Presence, Memory and the Quiet Passage of Time
+Paintings of Presence, Memory and Atmosphere

 She is based in the UK.